antillie/generic-rpg/README.md

 Controls:

     Menus:
-        Arrow keys and Enter or the mouse
+        Arrow keys or W/S and Enter/Space or the mouse

     Game world:
         Move with the arrow keys or WASD
+        Interact with Enter or Space

     Fullscreen mode toggle:
         F11 or ALT+ENTER